 There are certain places that have the ability to capture the romance and magnificence of an era that once was.
 Hampi (a UNESCO World Heritage Site) the capital of the Vijayanagara Empire from 1336 -1565 is one of them.
 A walk through the ruins in the area is more than just a sightseeing expedition as the monuments and ruins present contrasting imagery.
 On one hand, they portray the skill and artistry that existed in the ancient period.
 On the other hand, they are a reminder of the mass destruction that was brought forth by attacking armies.
 With a complex of palaces, temple and other monuments, Hampi is a large open-air museum that allows travelers to get a glimpse into the past.
 Next witness the cradle of Indian temple architecture at Aihole, Badami & Pattadakal that are steeped in history.
+The earliest dynasty, known as the Badami Chalukyas, ruled from their capital Badami from the middle of the sixth century.
+The rise of Chalukya empire also saw the birth of efficient administration, rise in overseas trade and commerce and the development of new style of architecture called Vesara.

 Begin tour with the Old City of Hyderabad, one of India’s most evocative ancient quarters.
 Looming over the old city are some of Islamic India’s most impressive architecture.
 Hyderabad’s fabulously wealthy erstwhile ruler.
 Arabs, Chinese, Dutch, British and Portuguese seafarers followed the sea route to Kochi and left their impressions on the town.
 The Chinese fishing nets swaying in the breeze over the backwaters, the Jewish Synagogue, the Dutch Palace, the Bolghatty Palace and Portuguese architecture in Kochi enrich the heritage of Kerala.

 Mysore, or Mahishur as it was called in the past, traces its history back to the mythical past, when Goddess Chamundeshwari of Chamundi Hill, killed the wicked buffalo-headed demon, Mahishasura.
 This event that marked the victory of Good over Evil is the inspiration behind the Dasara festivities.
 Mysore’s most famous festival is the 10 day Dasara, when the entire city gets itself up to celebrations that include a majestic procession, dance, music, varieties of cultural activities and a torch light parade.